mevlutcantuna/mern-slot-machine/README.md

 ## SLOT MACHINE GAME
-In this project,I worked mainly with MERN, but I mentioned techs which I worked in README.md's of client and server.This project includes signup,login with all validations and play game.I used MongoDB as database.When a user spend or win coins, database updates.When every user signup,they have 20 coins to play game.
+In this project,I worked mainly with MERN, but I mentioned techs which I worked in README.md's of client and server.
+This project includes signup,login with all validations and play game.
+I used MongoDB as database.When a user spend or win coins, database updates.
+When every user signup,they have 20 coins to play game.

 Frontend Deploy: https://slot-machine-mct.netlify.app/